 The Little Owl

 Fancy eating in the ‘Friends’ New York apartment block (the famous US series)?
-The Little Owl is the tiny restaurant that sits at it’s ground level.
+The Little Owl is the tiny restaurant that sits at it’s ground level and is the most ‘local’ restaurant on my New York restaurant guide.

 Expect a constant stream of (mainly young women) taking photos outside.
 It also was a very popular neighbourhood restaurant.